Bonelli's eagle: Vocalizations

-Range and habitat
+Distribution and habitat

-Bonelli's eagle have a spotty and sparse worldwide distribution currently.
-The species is distributed in northwestern Africa from the Anti-Atlas in Morocco northeasterly through the lower parts of the Atlas mountains in northern Algeria and northern Tunisia (and probably formerly northern Libya).
-Beyond its African breeding range, the IUCN and others have mapped out a semi-regular wintering range for Bonelli's eagles, in coastal west Africa from southern Morocco down through Western Sahara, Mauritania and northwestern Senegal (rarely also east to Mali), although little more is reportedly known about this population and its origins and altogether the species is considered largely non-migratory.
-Additionally, the species has been recorded as a vagrant in east Africa in Somalia as well.
+Bonelli's eagle has a spotty and sparse worldwide distribution currently.
+It is distributed in northwestern Africa from the Anti-Atlas in Morocco northeasterly through the lower parts of the Atlas Mountains in northern Algeria and northern Tunisia and probably formerly northern Libya.
+Beyond its African breeding range, the IUCN Red List and others have mapped out a semi-regular wintering range for Bonelli's eagles, in coastal west Africa from southern Morocco down through Western Sahara, Mauritania and northwestern Senegal, rarely also east to Mali, although little more is reportedly known about this population and its origins and altogether the species is considered largely non-migratory.
+Additionally, it has been recorded as a vagrant in east Africa in Somalia.

 In southern Europe, they range patchily through different parts of Portugal and Spain into southern France as far north as the department of Drôme.
 Discontinuously, they are now seemingly solely left as breeding bird in Italy on the islands of Sardinia and Sicily.
+They at least were known to live in Aspromonte National Park in Calabria, near the far southwestern tip of the Italian peninsula, directly across the narrow Strait of Messina from Sicily.
 In southeastern Europe, an isolated population possibly persists in Croatia as well as in northern and southern Macedonia (with the further possibility of spilling over into Kosovo) and spottily through different areas of Greece (possibly spilling over the borders in the west in Albania and in the east in Bulgaria), as well as Crete.

-Out of Europe, they may be found in western and southern Turkey, Syria (possibly but most likely extirpated), the isle of Cyprus, Lebanon, Israel, western Jordan, northeastern Egypt (rarely in northern half of Sinai Peninsula) possibly but not certainly in spots in the west and south of Saudi Arabia and elsewhere in the Arabian Peninsula to Yemen, Oman and the United Arab Emirates.
-Elsewhere in the Middle East, their range includes eastern Iraq and west, south and northeastern Iran, extending somewhat into Turkmenistan in the Kopet Dag range.
+Out of Europe, they may be found in western and southern Turkey, Syria (possibly but most likely extirpated), the isle of Cyprus, Lebanon, Israel, western Jordan, northeastern Egypt (rarely in northern half of Sinai Peninsula), possibly but not certainly in spots in the west and south of Saudi Arabia, and elsewhere in the Arabian Peninsula to Yemen, Oman, and the United Arab Emirates.
+Elsewhere in the Middle East, their range includes eastern Iraq and west, south, and northeastern Iran, extending somewhat into Turkmenistan in the Kopet Dag range.